-This report was made possible by the generous support of the Heising-Simons Foundation, the Joyce Foundation, the John D. and Catherine T. MacArthur Foundation, and UCS members.
+This report was made possible by the generous support of Breakthrough Energy, LLC, the Heising-Simons Foundation, the Joyce Foundation, the John D. and Catherine T. MacArthur Foundation, the David and Lucile Packard Foundation, and UCS members.

 The authors would like to thank the following people for their thoughtful review of the report: Ryan Jones and Jamil Farbes, Evolved Energy Research; Amanda Levin, Natural Resources Defense Council; Yukyan Lam, Tishman Environment and Design Center at the New School; and Monica Unseld, Until Justice Data Partners.